 Microbrewery - A facility for the production and packaging of alcoholic beverages for distribution, retail, or wholesale, consumption on or off premise.
+Production is limited to no more than 15,000 barrels per year.
 The development may include other uses such as a standard restaurant, bar or live entertainment as otherwise permitted in the zoning district.

-Microdistillery - A small operation that produces distilled spirts.
+Microdistillery - A small operation that produces distilled spirts of no more than 4,800 barrels per year.
 In addition to production, tastings and sales of products for off premises use are allowed.
+The development may include other uses such as a standard restaurant, bar or live entertainment as otherwise permitted in the zoning district.